DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 Furthermore, additional protocol management operations are defined (connect, disconnect, negotiate protocol version, etc.).

 ### ASN.1 and BER encoding
 All operations are performed using messages encoded in Abstract Syntax Notation One (ASN.1) format using Basic Encoding Rules (BER).
-ASN.1 is defined in [ITU standard X.680](http://www.itu.int/itu-t/recommendations/rec.aspx?rec=x.680) while BER and other encodings are part of [ITU standard X.690](https://www.itu.int/rec/T-REC-X.690/en).
+ASN.1 is defined in [ITU standard X.680](http://www.itu.int/itu-t/recommendations/rec.aspx?rec=x.680), while BER and other encodings are part of [ITU standard X.690](https://www.itu.int/rec/T-REC-X.690/en).

-ASN.1 defines a series of **datatypes** (such as integer, string, etc.), a textual format description (schema) and a textual representation of values.
+ASN.1 defines a series of **datatypes** (such as integer, string, etc.), a textual format description (schema), and a textual representation of values.
 BER, on the other hand, defines a **binary encoding** for ASN.1.
 BER is a traditional tag-length-value encoding.
-If you are interested in the gritty details, Wikipedia has a nice summary of [BER encoding](https://en.wikipedia.org/wiki/X.690#BER_encoding).
+If you are interested in the gritty details, you can read a nice summary of [BER encoding at Wikipedia](https://en.wikipedia.org/wiki/X.690#BER_encoding).

 Here is a schema taken directly from [LDAP's RFC](https://tools.ietf.org/html/rfc4511#appendix-B) that shows the message format for LDAP: